 This quick guide to one day in Manila should give you a good feel for the city.
 I’ve aimed to pull together some of the essential information you need to know before visiting Manila as well as include some of the top things to do in one day in this interesting and cosmopolitan city!

 Where is Manila and How to Get There

 Manila is located on the island of Luzon, which is a huge island mass in the heart of the Philippines’ 7000 islands.
 It is the world’s most densely populated city, with an incredible 70,000 people per sq km.

 From the sky, it is one of the most incredible places I have ever landed into and seeing Manila from above is truly awesome.

 Manila is most likely where your international flight will land, but I urge you to explore the city for one day (or a couple of days) before heading to the beaches.

 How to get around Manila

 Getting around Manila can be a bit tricky.
 The city’s public transport system is quite complicated and not tourist-friendly.
 If you can, try and take a ride in a traditional jeepney.
-They’re the converted World War 2 trucks, painted in garish bright colours and often booming music!
+They’re the converted World War 2 trucks, often painted in bright colours.

 Otherwise, Uber and Asian ride sharing service, Grab, are your next best bets to use to get around Manila.